What are the Different Police Officer Duties?

 The majority of a police officer’s time is spent on paperwork.
 About half of a police officer’s day is spent filling out forms, writing reports, and updating their logs from the time they clock in until they clock out at the end of their shift.
 Many people are unaware of one of the most important police officer responsibilities, but it is one of the most important.
 Keeping meticulous records aids in the smooth operation of police departments.

 Being a police officer also entails community service.
-Officers participate in community education giving presentations, answering questions, and providing advice and counsel to students, community watch programs, and other groups.
+Officers participate in community education by giving presentations, answering questions, and providing advice and counsel to students, community watch programs, and other groups.
 Officers are also responsible for listening to, recording, and attempting to resolve complaints against the police department and other officers.
 Testifying in court, presenting evidence, taking reports, and explaining any technical aspects of the crime to jurors and the judge are all examples of police officer responsibilities.

 A police officer’s job entails a wide range of responsibilities.
 Many of these police officer responsibilities are not performed on a daily basis.
-A police officer may spend several days on patrol, followed a day of community outreach or court testimony.
+A police officer may spend several days on patrol, followed by a day of community outreach or court testimony.
 Officers may also work in the local jail or at a desk, answering phones and talking to members of the public who come in with a problem.
 On other days, you might go to a training program.
 A police officer’s varied responsibilities mean that no two days are ever the same.